Clowenp/JeARVIS/Frontend/README.md

     npm start
     ```

-3. If you encounter a module error with `iohook`, rebuild the module:
+3. If you encounter a module error with `iohook`, rebuild the module:a
     ```sh
     npx electron-rebuild -f -w iohook
     ```